yangyaoc/yangyaoc.github.io/Linux/File Permissions.md

 <img width="645" alt="Screenshot 2024-09-19 at 4 55 58 PM" src="https://github.com/user-attachments/assets/89ccbd44-594c-40c4-9d91-d0bc765f426f">

 The first line of the screenshot shows the command I input, and the rest displays the output.
 The code displays all contents of the projects directory.
-I used the `ls` command with the `-la` option to display a detailed listing of the file contents that also returned hidden files.
-The output of my command indicates that there is one directory named `drafts`, one hidden file named `.project_x.txt`, and five other project files.
+By using `ls` command with the `-la` option, it shows a detailed listing of the file contents that also returned hidden files.
+The output of my command exhibits that there is one directory named `drafts`, one hidden file named `.project_x.txt`, and five other project files.
 The 10-character in the first column displays the permissions set on each file or directory.

+## Describe the permissions string
+The 10-character string can be deconstructed to determine who is authorized to access the file and their specific permissions.
+The characters and what they represent are as follows: